ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 The frontend/routes.xml is where we register our controller and register it with the router for the frontend of the store.

-There are more configuration files, and I'd advise you to take a look through some of the core Magento code in app/code/Magento to get a better idea (Customer module is my go-to place).
+There are more configuration files, and I'd advise you to take a look through some of the core Magento code in app/code/Magento to get a better idea (Customer module is my go-to module for seeing how everything works).
 I'll try and cover the other configuration files in a later post.

 ##### view/
 The `view/` folder is entirely new.
 This is where your layout files and templates are now stored.
 This is the equivalent to storing them in `base/default` theme.
 By storing them here it means anything related to that module is kept in one place, installing and uninstalling a module is made easier (when there are no theme specific overrides).